JellyfishBioTech/aso-ai/aso_generator/README.md

   - Bowtie2-based off-target alignment
   - Final output formatting and visualization

-- `requirements.txt`
+- `requirements.py`
-  Lists all necessary dependencies to run the ASO Generator, including: streamlit requests pandas matplotlib seaborn biopython
+  Lists all necessary dependencies to run the ASO Generator, including:
+  - streamlit
+  - requests
+  - pandas
+  - matplotlib
+  - seaborn
+  - biopython

   ---

 ## How It Works